kjaymiller/Jay-and-Jay-Media/content/do-people-listen.md

 *Do People Even Listen?*

-Earlier this week I ask people for help coming up with a companion for my notebook for maintaining checklists.
+Earlier this week I asked people to help me come up with a companion to my notebook for maintaining checklists.
 I told them I wanted something simple that wasn't an entire task management tool.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I want an app that just gives me a simplified checklists to strike-through. <br><br>Any ideas?<br><br>Not looking for a task manager or project/life manager. <br><br>A lists of tasks that are either all completed or the thing I’m doing is not done.</p>&mdash; Jay Miller (@kjaymiller) <a href="https://twitter.com/kjaymiller/status/1100270567872028672?ref_src=twsrc%5Etfw">February 26, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>